brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 ### Eldritch Claw Tattoo/Insignia of Claws

-Mentioned above, but without homebrewing, these two items are the only way for an unarmed Fighter to get magic damage with their attacks.
+As mentioned above, these two items are the only way for an unarmed Fighter to get magic damage with their attacks without homebrewing.

 ### Belt of [Frost, Stone, Fire, Cloud, Storm] Giant Strength